wtsi-hgi/shepherd/README.md

   - [transformer]
   # etc.
 template: [path | template]
+cost: [int]
 ```

 The `name` provides a reference, if used later in a [named
 route](#named-routes).
 The `source` and `target`
 [filesystems](#filesystems) must be defined, with `template` taking
-either the path to a templated script, or the script itself, to perform
+either the path to a templated script, or the inlined script itself, to
-the [transfer](#transfer-template).
-The list of `transformations` is
+perform the [transfer](#transfer-template).
+The list of
-optional and are applied to the transfer route in the order in which
+`transformations` is optional and are applied to the transfer route in
-they are presented.
+the order in which they are presented.
+The optional `cost` is the degree
+of polynomial, temporal complexity for the transfer (i.e., the k in
+O(n^k), where n ranges over the number of files), which defaults to 1
+(i.e., linear time).

 **Note** While transfer routes can have transformers applied to them,
 they cannot be parametrised.
 They are considered fixed.